24MP APS-C, 8 FPS, ISO 51,200

 Click any for the camera-original © files as above to explore on your computer; mobile devices rarely show the full resolution files properly:

-These are 600 x 450 pixel crops.
-They will vary in size to fit your browser window; if they are about 6" (15cm) wide on your screen, the complete image would print at xx x xx" (xx x xx meters) at this same magnification.
+These are 600 × 450 pixel crops that vary in size to fit your browser window.
+If they are about 6" (15cm) wide on your screen, the complete image would print at 40 × 60" (1 × 1.5 meters) at this same magnification.
+If they are about 12" (30cm) wide on your screen, the complete image would print at 80 ×120" (2 × 3 meters) at this same magnification.

 Click any for the same camera-original © files as above to explore on your computer; mobile devices rarely show the full resolution files properly: